Jaycode88/veg-centric-msp3/README.md

 update mongo uri on heroku app config
-Create a PyMongo instance linked to the Flask app for database access add needed imports from flask in app.py add a templates directory used by python to render pages. add recipes.html and base.html
+Create a PyMongo instance linked to the Flask app for database access add needed imports from flask in app.py add a templates directory used by python to render pages. using command mkdir templates add recipes.html and base.html using touch command  touch templates/base.html add static directory for css images js